api2cart/Android-sdk/docs/AttributeApi.md

 String attributeSetId = 4; // String | Attribute set id
 String storeId = 1; // String | Store Id
 String langId = 3; // String | Language id
-String params = force_all; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = name; // String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-String responseFields = {result}; // String | Set this parameter in order to choose which entity fields you want to retrieve try {
+String responseFields = {result}; // String | Set this parameter in order to choose which entity fields you want to retrieve String params = force_all; // String | Set this parameter in order to choose which entity fields you want to retrieve String exclude = name; // String | Set this parameter in order to choose which entity fields you want to ignore.
+Works only if parameter `params` equal force_all try {
-    AttributeInfo200Response result = apiInstance.attributeInfo(id, attributeSetId, storeId, langId, params, exclude, responseFields);
+    AttributeInfo200Response result = apiInstance.attributeInfo(id, attributeSetId, storeId, langId, responseFields, params, exclude);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling AttributeApi#attributeInfo");